LordofNotCommitting/GiveMeAllOfIt/README.md

 Mod for personal use.
 On the trading screen. instead of +1 per click on item, it does +10001 per click.
 For lategame or proxy or something.

+Now added MCM option.
+Which just select every stack to full number if selected station is your proxy.